How to Deliver an Effective Financial Advisor Elevator Pitch

-Spend time rehearsing aloud until you are confident and can make adjustments on the fly.
+Spend time rehearsing your elevator pitch aloud until you are confident and can make adjustments on the fly.
 Be authentic — you want this opportunity to spark a conversation and connection.
 And always be ready to put the pitch to work; you never know when or where you’ll meet your next client — virtually or in the real world!

-As a Farm Bureau Wealth Management Advisor, you’ll have the support and resources you need to continue growing your career.
-Contact a regional manager to learn more about how to transition your business to Farm Bureau Financial Services.
+As a Farm Bureau Wealth Management Advisor, you’ll have the support and resources you need to continue growing your profession.
+Contact a Regional Manager to learn more about how to transition your business to Farm Bureau Financial Services.